grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test authoring/01 test builder.md

 excerpt: 'Use a graphical interface to create a k6 test.'
 ---

-The k6 Test Builder provides a graphical interface to autogenerate a k6 test script.
+The k6 Test Builder provides a graphical interface to generate a k6 test script based on your input.
 Then, you can copy the test script and [run the test from the CLI](/get-started/running-k6).

 Though we strongly believe that scriptable, code-based tools will help you get the most out of your performance-testing efforts, a GUI-based tool like the test builder could help you: